 - From the client browser initiating the web restore to the authority server on TCP 4285 (HTTPS)

-Multi-server private cloud environments
+Multi-server on-premises environments

 In addition to the requirements for a single server, performing a web restore from an archive that resides on a storage server requires the following:

 - The authority server and the storage server must be configured with the same SSL access requirement (under Settings > Security).